sirech/talk-microfrontends-serverside-integration/presentation.md

 class: center middle

-## Divide the application into separate npm packages, which are deployed as one entity
+## Divide the application into separate npm packages

+---

+class: center middle

+## Deploy them as one entity

 ---